wp-plugins/better-bandsintown/readme.txt

 == Changelog ==

+= 0.2 =
+* Updated plugin information

 = 0.1 =
 * Initial version

 == Upgrade Notice ==

+= 0.2 =
+* You don't have to update, this update is just for the descriptions on the Wordpress site.

 = 0.1 =
 * Get the first version!